rofrano/devops-workshop/README.md

 Download [Vagrant](https://www.vagrantup.com/)

-That will install the necessary software for this workshop onto your Windows PC.
+Install both of these in that order.
+This will give you the necessary software for this workshop onto your Windows PC.
+Windows users will also need a `git` client.
+If you don't have one, you can get it from [git-scm.com](https://git-scm.com/)

 ## Bring up the Ubuntu Linux Virtual Machine

-Now you are ready to `clone` the project to your development folder and create your Vagrant vm
+Now you are ready to `clone` the project to your development folder and create your Vagrant vm.
+Open a terminal/shell window and change to a folder on your computer that you want to keep the source code for this workshop.

 ```sh
   git clone https://github.com/rofrano/devops-workshop.git